Reoseah/Reoseah/README.md

 - go
 - centos, asterisk
 - more java, now with antlr
 - html5, js, vue
-a lot more things that i have occasional or recreational knowledge of, which would just take forever to list
+- a lot more things that i have occasional or recreational knowledge of, but would just take forever to list

 he/him